Skip to content

 • Sync panel with built-in Git operations scoped to .spec/

-• Eight AI language model tools (read, write, validate, query, search, reindex)
+• Five AI language model tools (read, write, validate, query, schema) for Copilot and other VS Code AI extensions

 • New document types: Data Process, CI/CD Pipeline, Auth Specification, Service